theias/certbot_deployer/README.md

 The `certbot_deployer` package supports two primary use cases:

-* Command-line usage: `certbot_deployer` is intended to be run as a deploy hook launched by Certbot in order to deploy the certificates to arbitrary endpoints e.g. appliances, external machines, etc.
+* Command-line usage: `certbot-deployer` is intended to be run as a deploy hook launched by Certbot in order to deploy the certificates to arbitrary endpoints e.g. appliances, external machines, etc.
 * Plugin development: the library interface is used to build custom deployment plugins

 # Installation